taji/GenAIPromptRepoPublic/Rpg/DnDCombatComplicationPrompt.md

 ## P3 (Execution with new input)

-Fill out the template above for a combat encounter with the {MONSTER} in the style of {AUTHOR} and include details regarding this odd element: {ODDITY}.
+Fill out the template above for a combat encounter with the {MONSTER} in the style of {AUTHOR} and include details regarding these odd elements: {ODDITIES}.

 MONSTER = Ogre
 AUTHOR = Douglas Adams
-ODDITY = Wearing a clown outfit
+ODDITIES = Wearing a clown outfit